-UPDATE: Eli Lilly’s Bamlanivimab now granted FDA EUA.
+UPDATE: Eli Lilly’s Bamlanivimab is now granted FDA EUA.

-In this video, I discuss updates with the COVID surge that is here, controlling the COVID Pandemic, Immunity to the Coronavirus, possible Coronavirus treatments on the horizon, and more.
+This video discusses updates with the COVID surge here, controlling the COVID Pandemic, Immunity to the Covid, possible Covid treatments on the horizon, and more.

 And as if COVID by itself is not bad enough, it has a domino effect on the rest of our society.
 It’s not just the economy that suffers.
 It’s also the rest of healthcare in general that suffers.
 Not to mention increased rates of depression and suicide deaths during these times.
 If hospitals are overwhelmed, guess what happens to the care of other patients who don’t have COVID?

 Elective surgeries are being put off for things like heart surgery, hip replacement, and more.
 Also, who wants to go to a doctor’s office or an ER during these times and possibly get COVID?
 It’s not like we don’t know how to get this pandemic under control.
 It can be done.
 Look at how well other countries handled it and how well they are doing.
 And how well their economies are doing.
 Australia.
 New Zealand.
 South Korea.
 Taiwan.
 What do all of these countries have in common?
 Testing, contact tracing, quarantine, distancing, and masks.